Agalin/pidgin_macos_integration/README.md

 * No clean build procedure.
 Project is currently hardcoded to Homebrew-installed libraries in specific versions.
 It should be changed to *pkg-config*.
 * No prebuilt libraries - see previous point.
 * Protocols are missing icons in Conversation **Send To** menu.
 They need to be added manually.
-* There is no differentiation between personal and group messages in notifications (and all banners display "Test" as one of the arguments).
-* Notifications may not work correctly for group chats (not tested).
-* Notifications are displayed for *receiving-im-msg* and *receiving-chat-msg* instead of *displayed-im-msg* and *displayed-chat-msg* (I had some issues with text pointers for this one callback type) which means that filtered messages can still send notifications.
+* Notifications are displayed for *receiving-im-msg* and *receiving-chat-msg* instead of *displayed-im-msg* and *displayed-chat-msg* (I had some issues with text pointers for this one callback type) which means that filtered messages can still send notifications. **It can lower your privacy!**
 * Currently using **NSUserNotification** api which will be deprecated with the release of Mojave.
 * Help menu does not stay visible all the time (it's still connected to Buddy List window).
+* It seems that preferences menu option is only available for last opened window.
-* ⌘-` seems not to work.
+* ⌘-\` seems not to work.
-* ⌘-Q seems not to call proper Pidgin termination callbacks and not save some settings.
+* ⌘-Q seems not to call proper Pidgin termination callbacks.
+Some settings may be lost when used!
-* Application starts in background - that's actually issue with every GTK+ based app.
+* ~~Application starts in background - that's actually issue with every GTK+ based app.~~ Fixed with correct `Info.plist` entries.
 * It's possible to add some kind of Touch Bar support.

 ## Build/Install